-The long-term goal and intention of this policy is to state clear accessibility principles that all University of Edinburgh websites must follow.
+The long-term goal and intention of this policy is to state clear accessibility principles that the University of Edinburgh websites should follow.

-The University is in the process of ensuring all pages comply with the AA standard of the Web Content Accessibility Guidelines (WCAG) 2.0.
-The University acknowledges that this is a work in progress and, in order to ensure no user is disadvantaged while this work is carried out, the University intends to respond to all requests for assistance with accessibility by either altering the necessary content as soon as possible, or, if requested, by providing the information in an alternative format at no cost within a reasonable timeframe.
-It is the responsibility of the webpage owner to provide these alternative formats.
-Websites shall provide appropriate channels of communication to allow visitors to request alternative formats and to give feedback about any accessibility issues.
+The University is in the process of ensuring its pages comply with the AA standard of the W3C recommended version of the Web Content Accessibility Guidelines (WCAG).
+The University acknowledges that this is an anticipatory and continuing work in progress and, in order to ensure no user is disadvantaged while this work is carried out, the University intends to respond to all requests for assistance with accessibility by either altering the necessary content as soon as possible, or, if requested, by providing the information in an alternative format at no cost within a reasonable timeframe.
+It is the responsibility of the University to provide these alternative formats.
+Appropriate channels of communication are available to allow visitors to request alternative formats and to give feedback about any accessibility issues.

 For the purpose of this policy, the term “websites” includes:

 - Websites (public and non authenticated) managed and under the control of the University of Edinburgh using the ed.ac.uk domain (www.ed.ac.uk/something) or any subdomain (www.something.ed.ac.uk).
 (Note: websites with these domains that are the intellectual property of other (separate) legal entities, such as (but not limited to) the Edinburgh University Students' Association, are excluded).

 - Material managed and hosted by the University on these pages such as documents, audio, video and any other additional files.